 7.1 It is important that risk management becomes embedded into the everyday culture and performance management process of the Council.
 The roles and responsibilities set out below, are designed to ensure that risk is managed effectively right across the Council and its operations, and responsibility for risk is located in the right place.
 Those who best know the risks to a particular service or function are those responsible for it.
-The process must be driven by members but must also involve officers.
+The process must be driven by me officers. embers but must also involve Ot Assatall Tassa Occupally